The Conditional Poincar\'e Inequality for Filter Stability: Abstract

 \section{Abstract}

 This paper is concerned with the problem of nonlinear filter stability of ergodic Markov processes.
-The main contribution is the conditional Poincar\'e inequality (PI) which is shown to yield filter stability.
-The proof is based upon a recently discovered duality result whereby the nonlinear filtering problem is cast as a stochastic optimal control problem for a backward stochastic differential equation (BSDE).
+The main contribution is the conditional Poincar\'e inequality (PI), which is shown to yield filter stability.
+The proof is based upon a recently discovered duality which is used to transform the nonlinear filtering problem into a stochastic optimal control problem for a backward stochastic differential equation (BSDE).
 Based on these dual formalisms, a comparison is drawn between the stochastic stability of a Markov process and the filter stability.
-The latter relies on the conditional PI introduced in this paper, whereas the former relies on the standard form of PI.
+The latter relies on the conditional PI described in this paper, whereas the former relies on the standard form of PI.